owaiskaifi/Train-Your-Own-Custom-Object-Detection-Model-for-Flutter-with-Tiny-Yolov2/README.md

 You can use the box information do draw on a Image, Video or Live Feed.

 You can know more at: https://pub.dev/packages/tflite/example

+## ACKNOWLEDGMENT

+Thanks to [Mark Jay](https://www.youtube.com/channel/UC2W0aQEPNpU6XrkFCYifRFQ) of which most of the tutorial was based on.